Blog

 Personal umbrella insurance covers:

-• It extends the liability of your auto and homeowners insurance policies
+• An extension of the liability of your auto and homeowners insurance policies

 • Personal injury coverage